sandeepsalwan1/KnightVision/README.md

-# Chess Engine With Neural Networks (1300 ELO)
+# Chess Engine with Neural Networks and Search

-## I am expanding from scratch with neural networks.
-WIP stay tuned
+Modernized, testable chess engine repo combining a learnable board evaluator with a classic alpha-beta searcher and a clean gameplay harness.

 ## Knowledge distillation from Leela Chess Zero (captureTheQueen model)